This project aims to build a machine – the LMX

 Cosmic Zero and Cosmic Stasis

-Like an aircraft takes off into wind, the LMX should be aligned against the prevailing ‘cosmic zero’ before being activated; (‘Cosmic zero’ is a point in azimuth and elevation which aligns with the ‘cosmic stasis’ in fixed space, not necessarily the pole star).
-It might be logical to align the test bed against earthspin and toward the west so as to take advantage of the ambient cosmic acceleration present on the spinning earth.
+Like an aircraft takes off into wind, the LMX might be usefully aligned against the prevailing ‘cosmic zero’ before being activated; (‘Cosmic zero’ is a point in azimuth and elevation which aligns with the current ‘cosmic stasis’ in fixed space, not necessarily the pole star).
+It might be logical to align the test bed against earthspin and toward the west so as to take advantage of the ambient acceleration present on the spinning earth.

 The earth is driving into a positional wind cause by its diurnal rotation plus its orbital movement around the sun, and also the movement of the solar system itself within the universe.